-Describing the practice of meditation rapidly becomes paradoxical, pseudo-profound and fogged in a mysteriousness that’s hard to clear.
-It’s inevitable when the mind looks at itself, when the act of looking is itself part of what is looked at.
+The attempted description of meditation’s practice rapidly becomes paradoxical, pseudo-profound and fogged in a mysteriousness that’s hard to clear.
+It’s perhaps inevitable when the mind refers to itself, when the act of looking is itself part of what is looked at.

 This is why there’s no substitute for actual practice.
-It’s rather like spending hours poring over trail maps versus the reality of walking the trails; studying though useful cannot be a replacement.
+It’s the difference between spending hours poring over trail maps versus the reality of walking the trails; studying of action though useful cannot be a replacement for the action itself.

 Mindful meditation stays fluid, flexible, remains lighthearted, yields sometimes to distraction.
 To be aware of not being aware may be the best consciousness can do at that moment, if “best” has any meaning here.

 A meta awareness of the moment to moment quality of awareness can be compared to theatrical irony in that it’s a larger knowledge that contains a smaller one.
 The practice of awareness exists on different levels and itself requires awareness.